-It is rarely a good idea to put hot pans directly on a countertop.
+It is rarely a good idea to put hot pans directly on your countertop.
 Even though a manufacturer may claim a countertop is totally heatproof, this is often untrue.
-Extreme heat may cause everything from minor, easily repaired surface burns to virtually irreparable cracks or melting.
+Extreme heat can cause everything from minor, easily fixed surface burns to virtually irreparable cracks or melting.
 Here is a quick guide to dealing with heat damage for various countertop materials.
-DIY Resource: http://www.networx.com/article/repairing-heat-damaged-countertops

-Wood: Sand away burn marks on butcherblocks or other wood countertops with 120-grit sandpaper, then go over the area again with finer 180-grit sandpaper.
+Wood: Sand away burn marks on butcher block or other wood countertops with 120-grit sandpaper, then go over the area again with finer 180-grit sandpaper.
 Add a wood filler if needed.
-Then rub in a solution of four parts mineral oil and one part melted paraffin wax to protect the wood.
-For varnished or painted wood surfaces, it will need to be stripped with a food-safe chemical stripper.
+Finish with a rub of 4 parts mineral oil to 1 part melted paraffin wax, to protect the wood.
+Varnished or painted wood surfaces will first need to be stripped with a food-safe chemical stripper.
 After sanding away the burn, replace the varnish or paint.

-Solid Surface: Heat can fairly easily damage Corian and other solid-surface countertops.
-However, the damage can also be reversed fairly easily by sanding around the burned spot.
-Then cover the tracks of your sanding with Bon Ami or other abrasive cleaner.
+Solid Surface: Heat damages Corian and other solid-surface countertops fairly easily.
+However, the damage can be reversed equally easily by sanding around the burned spot.
+Cover the tracks of your sanding with Bon Ami or other abrasive cleaner.
 Serious burns may require an electric sander.
 In either case, wet the surface to minimize dust.
-Severe heat can crack the countertop, which will probably require professional repair.
-DIY Resource: http://www.hometalk.com
+Severe heat can crack the countertop, which will probably require you to hire a professional for repair.

 Stone: Many natural or engineered stone countertops are virtually heatproof.
 However, some stone surfaces are liable to crack if exposed to extreme temperatures.
 Again, these are best repaired by a professional, but some stone epoxies are available for repairing small cracks.